-As we add features, enhancements, and fixes to G Suite Migration for Microsoft Outlook, (GSMMO) we'll release updates both automatically and from our download page.
+As we add features, enhancements, and fixes to Google Workspace Migration for Microsoft Outlook (GWMMO) we'll release updates both automatically and from our download page.
 We'll also continue to update this page with the latest release information.
 Here's a look at what's new in the latest release, and how you can get it.

 Note: As Microsoft no longer actively supports these platforms, support for Microsoft Windows XP and Microsoft Windows Server 2003 in our data migration and sync products stopped on December 31, 2018.
 Learn more